Dobby233Liu/pmd-tl/readme.txt

 OPTASM.EXE: Copyright (C) SLR Systems 1988-90 Release 1.65
 OPTLINK.EXE: Copyright (C) SLR Systems 1989-90 Release 2.11

-Execute the assemble.bat in each folder with the above two paths in %PATH%, and a executable for the program will be built.
+Run assemble.bat in each folder with the above two paths in %PATH%, and a executable for the program will be built.